ENTERTAINMENT & SPECIAL EVENT INSURANCE — KELLY INSURANCE GROUP

 INSURANCE

-From sold-out arenas to intimate private shows, from multi-day urban music festivals to one-night promotional events — Kelly Insurance Group has been placing entertainment and special event coverage since 1957, and our agency has insured numerous concerts involving some of the biggest names in the hip hop artist community.
-We understand this genre, its distinct risk profile, and the specialty markets that actually write it.
+From sold-out arenas to intimate private shows, from multi-day urban music festivals to one-night promotional events — Kelly Insurance Group places entertainment and special event coverage for the genre most brokers shy away from.
+Our agency has insured concerts involving some of the biggest names in the hip hop community, alongside hundreds of local and regional shows.
+We know this genre, its distinct risk profile, and the specialty markets that actually write it.
 For many shows we can turn a quote around in as little as one business day.
-Let's get your event covered.

 ALL SIZES